bugzilla/bugzilla/docs/en/rst/style.rst

 `inline markup section <http://sphinx-doc.org/latest/markup/inline.html>`_ is worth a read.

-Bugzilla's particular documentation conventions are as follows.
+Bugzilla's particular documentation conventions are as follows:

 Block Directives
 ################

+Chapter headings use the double-equals, page title headings the #, and then the three other levels are headings within a page.
 Every heading should be preceded by an anchor, with a globally-unique name with no spaces.
-Then we demonstrate the available heading levels we haven't used yet:
+Now, we demonstrate the available heading levels we haven't used yet:

 .. _uniqueanchorname: